magebootcamp/CustomerFitness/README.md

 MageBootcamp Customer Fitness is a simple module that allows your customer to add fitness progress to their customer account.
 Based on their progress we can calculate the BMI and show the results in a chart.

 This module is free to use and is part of the MageBootcamp course.
-I've added extra comments in the module to help you out learning Magento but also to use this module as reference.
+We have added extra comments in the module to help you out learning Magento but also to use this module as reference.

-If you need any help with this module, please let me know.
+If you need any help with this module, please let us know.

 Kind regards,